WladimirW/netnei/tutorial/step_2/README.md

     loggerMain.debug ('Response: ' + request3.text)
 ```

-First we build the URL we need to access the service as store it in fullPermitURL.
+First we build the URL we need to access the service and store it in fullPermitURL.
 Then we make a simple GET request to our mock service and log the response body.
 Now we need to call this function.
 Add the **two lines marked** to the **bottom of the script as shown** .
  **Don't copy the whole following block**: